subspace/subnomicon/docs/network/nodes.md

 ### Archival Node

 Archival Nodes' responsibilities are a superset of those of full nodes.
 They retain the entire blockchain history and state and perform all the functions of full nodes.
 Archival nodes are helpful for block explorers and historical queries.
-Autonomys Labs will maintain several archival nodes as a public good.
+The Subspace Foundation will maintain several archival nodes as a public good.

 ### Light Client